ECON 7202 - Advanced Econometrics V

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Learn various advanced econometric methods, estimation methods and related econometric theories 2 Apply these methods to data or econometric modelling techniques 3 Write a code in Stata to estimate econometric models and replicate results from published econometrics research 4 Use Stata, Eviews, and etc, to estimate econometric models using real world data 5 Interpret econometric estimates, analyse the results and critically evaluate published econometric research.
+1 To learn various advanced econometric methods, estimation methods and related econometric theories 2 To apply these methods to data or econometric modelling techniques 3 Students are expected to be able to write a code in Stata to estimate econometric models and replicate results from published econometrics research 4 Students are expected to be able to use Stata, Eviews, and etc, to estimate econometric models using real world data 5 Students are expected to be able to interpret econometric estimates, analyse the results and critically evaluate published econometric research.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: